Call-for-Code/Beginner-Open-Source-Workshop-for-Students/README.md

 After you've gotten the hang of things through this workshop repository, we encourage you to continue learning more about contributing to open source.

 1. Spend 4-6 hours on the [**free "Introduction to Open Source" class**](https://cognitiveclass.ai/courses/introduction-to-open-source).
 It's intended for technical and non-technical folks alike to learn about open source, which is becoming a key skill in today's world.
 You can earn a badge and certificate after completion.

+1. And/or you can spend about 7-10 hours on the [**free "A Beginner’s Guide to Open Source Software Development" training course**](https://training.linuxfoundation.org/training/beginners-guide-open-source-software-development/) from the Linux Foundation.

 1. Explore the existing [**Call for Code projects**](https://github.com/Call-for-Code/Project-Catalog) and make your first contribution!
 Anything from a small typo fix, to a language translation or documentation update, to an important code fix is welcome!